 Guatemala Mission: The Indigenous Village

-Our journey's second leg involved a 40 minute morning flight to Santiago Lago de Atitlan, a town on Lake Atitlan west of Guatemala City.
-The views were so spectacular; I totally forgot to be afraid.
+Our first part of the trip was spent in the densely populated Guatemala City.
+Our journey's second leg involved a 40-minute morning flight to Santiago Lago de Atitlan, a town on Lake Atitlan west of Guatemala City.
+The views were so spectacular that I totally forgot to be afraid.
 We could only ride three at a time.
-Pastor Matt, Michelle, and I volunteered to go on the first flight.
+Pastor Matt, Michelle, and I volunteered for the first flight.
 We landed on a grass landing strip, which made for a rather bouncy landing.

 Feeding Program

-They will begin with avocado trees because there is no one to tend the crops at this time; therefore, weeds would take over, and most of the product would likely be stolen.
+They will begin with avocado trees because there is no one to tend the crops at this time; therefore, weeds will take over.

-Another great reason to start with Avocados is that they are said to be a "perfect food" nutritionally speaking.
+Another great reason to start with Avocados is that they are considered a "perfect food," nutritionally speaking.
 These trees grow well in the fertile volcanic soils of the Guatemalan forests.
-The land was donated to the mission, and the plans are to use it for this feeding program in this much-needed area.
+The land was donated to the mission.

 Malnutrition in Guatemala